 Maslow expanded the field of humanistic psychology to include an explanation of how human needs change throughout an individual's lifespan, and how these needs influence the development of personality.

-Maslow's hierarchy of needs ranked human needs from the most basic, physical needs to the most advanced needs of self-actualization.
+Maslow's hierarchy of needs ranks human needs from the most basic physical needs to the most advanced needs of self-actualization.
 A person must acquire and master each level of need before proceeding to the next need.

 A psychological perspective which rose to prominence in the mid-20th century in response to psychoanalytic theory and behaviorism; this approach emphasizes an individual's inherent drive towards self-actualization and creativity.